V10codes/Exercise-Explorer/README.md

 Exercise Explorer is a sleek and user-friendly web application built using React.js, designed to help fitness enthusiasts discover a diverse range of exercises categorized by different body parts.
 This platform leverages the ExerciseDB API to provide a comprehensive database of workouts.

+## Try It Out

+You can try Exercise Explorer live at [https://exercise-explorer-v.netlify.app/](https://exercise-explorer-v.netlify.app/).

 ## Key Features

 - **Aesthetic Design**: Material-UI components and icons for an aesthetically pleasing and intuitive user experience.
 - **Efficient State Management**: State management handled with React hooks like useState and useEffect, ensuring smooth interactivity.
 - **Real-Time Data**: Seamless API integration to keep exercise information up-to-date and accurate.

 ## Stay Fit, Stay Motivated